klenert17/Engineering_4_Notebook/README.md

 #### Reflection

 As this assignment didn't have any wiring, it was entrily code based.
-With help from google and [River's](https://github.com/rivques/Engr4Code) code, I was able to trouble shoot.
 My main problem at first was caused from not importing "time" at the begining, but once I added that, the code ran smoothly.
+I copied my entire coding assignment from River.
+[Here is a link to their notebook.] (https://github.com/rivques/Engr4Code)

 ### Part 2